dibyacodes/waybar-be-good/README.md

 Clone this repo to `~/.config/waybar`

-`git clone https://github.com/dibyacodes/waybar-be-good.git ~/.config/waybar`
+`git clone -b main https://github.com/dibyacodes/waybar-be-good.git ~/.config/waybar`

 **(with AI)**

 Clone this repo to `~/.config/waybar`

-`git clone https://github.com/dibyacodes/waybar-be-good.git ~/.config/waybar`
+`git clone -b waybar/ai https://github.com/dibyacodes/waybar-be-good.git ~/.config/waybar`

-`git checkout origin/waybar/ai -- ~/.config/waybar/config`

 Step 3 : Tweak the elements, in the `config` file if you want to, the designs are in the `style.css` file (obviously)